UX Sprint · Heuristic Evaluation · iOS · December 2025

 The existing flow ended without acknowledgement.
 Users were returned to the class player as if nothing had happened, no confirmation, no closure, no next step.

-Every movement app users have a reference point for — Peloton, Nike Training Club, Apple Fitness+ — marks completion with a dedicated moment. lululemon's absence of this state violated a basic user expectation and left the experience feeling unfinished.
-The redesign adds a clean completion screen: "Class Complete · Great job!" with two clear paths forward — back to classes, or watch again.
+Every movement app users (Peloton, Nike Training Club, Apple Fitness+) have a reference point that marks completion with a dedicated moment. lululemon's absence of this state violated a basic user expectation and left the experience feeling unfinished.
+The redesign adds a clean completion screen: "Class Complete · Great job!" with two clear paths forward: back to classes, or watch again.

 Tradeoff The completion screen in the redesign is intentionally minimal.
 It doesn't include progress tracking, streaks, or achievement data, the focus is on establishing closure first.